rsdoiel/antenna/archives/2025/planet_2025.26.md

 ---

-## Wildfire on Greek island of Crete 'retreating'
+## Greece on high alert as heat and wind fuel fire outbreaks

 date: 2025-07-04, from: RTÉ News

-A wildfire on the Greek island of Crete that forced the evacuation of 5,000 tourists and locals is "retreating", firefighters have said.
+A new fire has broken out near the Greek capital, Athens, as the country was put on high alert for wildfires due to increased temperatures and strong winds.

 <br>